canada-ca-terraform-modules/terraform-fortios-firewall-ippool/README.md

 | <a name="output_ippools"></a> [ippools](#output\_ippools) | n/a |

 ## Note
 This module does not contain all optional parameters.
-More can be found at https://registry.terraform.io/providers/fortinetdev/fortios/latest/docs/resources/fortios_firewall_ippool and added main.tf and variables.tf as needed.
+More can be found at https://registry.terraform.io/providers/fortinetdev/fortios/latest/docs/resources/fortios_firewall_ippool and added to main.tf and variables.tf as needed.
 <!-- END_TF_DOCS -->